 Frequently Asked Questions

-A PEP is designed to help us as a care provider communicate with you, as a patient.
+A Patient Engagement Portal is designed to help us as a care provider communicate with you, as a patient.
 This includes notifications through text/email about appointments, as well as adding the information to the NHS app.
 In the future, it will also allow us to do other things such as sending you forms to complete, saving you time.

 Text messages will come from 07860 039 092.
 This number is genuine and can be trusted.
 We recommend you save this number for future reference.

-When you access the PEP, it will need to check your record to make sure they have the correct patient in the area.
+When you access DrDoctor, it will need to check your record to check who you are.
 It will do this by asking for your name, date of birth and postcode.
 The details you are asked to enter are based on the records we have at the hospital, so if the system is saying your details aren’t recognised, please call us to check we have the most recent information for you.

 If you are a patient in a live service and are still not receiving digital communications then it is important to check we have the right contact details for you.
 Please call us directly to do this.

 Yes, you can still get a paper copy of your appointment letter.
-You will need to reply “Print” to the text message.
+You can request this by replying “Print” to the text message.
 If you don’t view your digital letter, we will send you a copy in the post.
 You can also opt out of all digital communication by replying “Stop”.
 This will mean you will be sent paper copies every time.

 You can also call us on 01743 261044 to change your options.

-Currently, the PEP is only being used for letters about appointments.
+Currently, DrDoctor is only being used for letters about appointments.
 Letters about your care, such as appointment summaries, will still be posted to you.

 Please make sure you contact our booking team to let us know of your requirements.
 The team can then add an accessibility alert to your record.